 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financing as deferred offering costs until such financing is consummated.
 After consummation of equity financing, these costs are recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the offering.
 Should the planned equity financing be abandoned, the deferred offering costs are expensed immediately as a charge to other income (expense) in the consolidated statement of operations.
-The deferred offering costs outstanding as of March 31, 2023 and December 31, 2022, were \$151,431 and \$145,293, respectively.
+For the three and six months ended June 30, 2023, the Company recorded no reduction in proceeds received and expensed offering costs of \$0.
+For the three and six months ended June 30, 2022, the Company recorded a reduction in proceeds received of \$22,665 related to the ATM Offering (See Note 11 - Stockholders' Equity).
+For the three and six months ended June 30, 2022, the Company expensed offering costs of \$0.
+The deferred offering costs of \$11 - Stockholders' Equity).
+For the three and six months ended June 30, 2022, the Company expensed offering costs of \$0.
+The deferred offering costs of \$11 - Stockholders' Equity).
+For the three and six months ended June 30, 2022, the Company expensed offering costs of \$0.
+The deferred offering costs of \$11 - Stockholders' Equity).
+For the three and \$12,022, were \$330,459 and \$145,293, respectively.